How to Mitigate Partner Disputes and Disagreements

 - Partnership Conflicts

-Very common to many business litigation issues revolve around personal conflicts and disputes among partners.
+Quite common to many business litigation issues revolve around personal conflicts and disputes among partners.
 Differences in personalities and work ethics can contribute to this sort of tension.
+We have seen partnership disputes over the proceeds of business loans.

-Well-thought-out exit strategies and drafted buy-sell agreements can help mitigate these conflicts by describing what procedure will be followed to terminate or expel a partner under these circumstances.
+Well-thought-out exit strategies and drafted buy-sell agreements can help mitigate these conflicts by describing the procedure for terminating or expelling a partner under these circumstances.

 How a business valuation can help with buying out a partner

-Although there are a variety of steps you might take to mitigate conflict between you and your partners, you should consider incorporating an annual company valuation as part of your conflict resolution approach.
+Although you might take various steps to mitigate conflict between you and your partners, you should consider incorporating an annual company valuation as part of your conflict resolution approach.

 Please read what is a business valuation report and see how it can help when business partners buy out your business.

-Additionally, you can talk to the appraiser about how much data to use as part of their valuation to help mitigate disputes about the company’s value and each partner’s equity.
+Additionally, you can talk to the appraiser about how much data to use in their valuation to help mitigate disputes about the company’s value and each partner’s equity.

-Using three years of data instead of a single year’s worth, for example, might help ensure that the valuation is a more accurate and fair portrayal of the company’s true value.
+For example, using three years of data instead of a single year’s worth might help ensure that the valuation is a more accurate and fair portrayal of the company’s true value.

 Partnership Issues Conclusion

-Conflicts and disagreements are almost an inevitable aspect of owning a business.
-As a business owner, it is important to be familiar with potential sources of conflict to avoid them moving forward.
+Conflicts and disagreements are almost inevitable aspects of owning a business.
+As a business owner, it is important to be familiar with potential sources of conflict to avoid them in the future when you start developing your business exit strategy.

 Part of this approach involves consulting financial and legal experts who can help business owners through their situation.
-Implementing the terms of a well-drafted and negotiated buy-sell agreement, for example, can help set you up for success.
+For example, implementing the terms of a well-drafted and negotiated buy-sell agreement can help set you up for success.